 - Texture issues like sweating, soft spots, or inconsistent bite

 Many heart-positioned concepts want minerals in the formula.
-In gummies, mineral salts can create challenges that don’t show up in capsules or tablets-especially in pectin systems where pH and soluble solids determine whether the gummy sets correctly.
+In gummies, mineral salts create challenges that don’t show up in capsules or tablets—especially in pectin systems where pH and soluble solids determine whether the gummy sets correctly.

 - They can cause localized pre-gel or clumping if added incorrectly